eduk8s-labs/lab-getting-started-with-carvel/workshop/content/exercises/4-templating-app-configuration.md

 Take a look at [ytt: The YAML Templating Tool that simplifies complex configuration management](https://developer.ibm.com/blogs/yaml-templating-tool-to-simplify-complex-configuration-management/) for a more detailed introduction.

-To tie it all together, let's take a look at `config-step-2-template/config.yml`.
+To tie this all together, let's take a look at `config-step-2-template/config.yml`.
 You can view the file by running:

 ```execute
 cat config-step-2-template/config.yml